 Jason Johnson, Ph.D.

-Jason Johnson received his Ph.D. in modern European history with a specialization in German history from Northwestern University.
+Jason Johnson earned his Ph.D. in modern European history from Northwestern University with a focus on twentieth-century Germany.
 He spent a year in Berlin on a Fulbright Fellowship.
+His specializations include fascism, the Holocaust, World War II, the Cold War, and borders in Europe.

-Johnson teachers a variety of courses at Trinity on Modern European history, including ones on the Holocaust, World War II, European borders, dictatorships, and the Cold War.
-He serves as the secretary of Trinity's Faculty Senate and is the university's adviser and coordinator for the Fulbright Program.
-He is vice president of Trinity's chapter of Phi Beta Kappa.
-Johnson is a co-founder and coordinator of Trinity’s Jewish Studies Cluster, coordinator of the History Department's student essay prize competition, co-founder and coordinator of the Trinity-UTSA-Texas A&M San Antonio History Research Workshop, and a member of the advisory board of Trinity's IMPACT magazine which features scholarly and creative works of faculty and staff at Trinity.
+Johnson teaches a variety of courses at Trinity, such as ones on European history from the French Revolution through the present, the Holocaust, World War II, European borders, dictatorships, and the Cold War.
+Further, he is, for example, the university's adviser and coordinator for the student Fulbright Program.
+Moreover, he is president of Trinity's chapter of the national honor society Phi Beta Kappa.
+Johnson is also coordinator of the History Department’s student essay prize competition and co-founder and coordinator of the Trinity-UTSA-Texas A&M San Antonio History Research Workshop.
+He has also taught in Trinity’s McNair Program as a faculty tutorial fellow.

 Recent